Ysuita/gene-median-splitter-docker/README.md

 This program is to categorize patients based the gene expression of gene of interest (ex.
 MYC).
 Particurally, this creates 2 cohorts of patients ("high" and "low") by using median.

-gene-median-spliter.ipynb arg1 arg2 arg3
+MycHighLow.R arg1 arg2 arg3 arg4

 arg1: input matrix (ex. /sbgenomics/project-files/downsyndrome-gene-counts-rsem-expected_count-collapsed.tsv)
+arg2:gene of interest (ex.
+MYC)
-arg2: output matrix of "high" patients (ex. "/sbgenomics/output-files/downsyndrome_testhigh.csv")
+arg3: output matrix of "high" patients (ex. "/sbgenomics/output-files/downsyndrome_testhigh.csv")
-arg3: output matrix of "low" patients (ex. "/sbgenomics/output-files/downsyndrome_testlow.csv")
+arg4: output matrix of "low" patients (ex. "/sbgenomics/output-files/downsyndrome_testlow.csv")

 Build a Container for the gene-median-splitter-docker